+The proposed location of the WSF is high up in the gently sloping Yerma valley.
 The surface of the filtered tailings and waste rock within the WSF will be graded to encourage flow to defined surface water collection points.
-The collected surface water will be directed to the CWMP.
+The WSF platform will promote drainage of the tailings and waste rock at the front of the WSF, maintaining a low phreatic head in the downstream portion of the facility.
+A non-contact water diversion channel will be constructed to intercept surface runoff and convey it around the WSF.
+Within the WSF and around the perimeter, contact water channels will be constructed to convey surface runoff from the WSF to the CWMP.
 The water stored in the CWMP will be used as a source of make-up water for the process plant.
 Any water in excess of the process plant requirement (if any) will be directed to the water treatment plant (WTP) and released in the drainage below the CWMP.